The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 \begin{proof} After unraveling definitions, this is a direct consequence of Proposition 6.2 and Proposition 6.3 of \cite{AlpSmyVdW}. \end{proof}

-Now that we have dealt with the case of the atoms, we can focus on understanding the deformation theory of the curves with positive dimensional automorphism group, specifically the subcurves that contributes to its dimension (see \Cref{prop:stab-no-out}).
-Let us start with an example to get the idea of how the$\Gm$-action decomposes the deformation space. \begin{example} Let $C_0$ be a $n$-pointed rosary of hyperelliptic $A$-singularities of length $3$ and denote by $q_1,q_2$ the two singularities of type $A_{2h_1+1}$ and $A_{2h_2+1}$ respectively.
+Now that we have dealt with the case of the atoms, we can focus on understanding the deformation theory of the curves with positive-dimensional automorphism group, specifically the subcurves that contribute to its dimension (see \Cref{prop:stab-no-out}).
+Let us start with an example to get the idea of how the $\bG_m$-action decomposes the deformation space. \begin{example} Let $C_0$ be an $n$-pointed rosary of hyperelliptic $A$-singularities of length $3$, and denote by $q_1,q_2$ the two singularities of type $A_{2h_1+1}$ and $A_{2h_2+1}$, respectively.
 Moreover, suppose there is an isotrivial degeneration $C_{\Theta}\rightarrow \Theta$ whose special fiber is isomorphic to $C_0$.
 Then the combinatorial structure of the generic fiber $C_1$ is controlled by the one of $C_0$.

 In fact, we have a decomposition